mottosso/allzpark/docs/pages/reference.md

 ## Assumptions

-In order to leverage Allspark, these are the assumptions it makes about your setup.
+In order to leverage Allzpark, these are the assumptions it makes about your setup.

 ![image](https://user-images.githubusercontent.com/2152766/60737073-4dec2600-9f51-11e9-88a6-958ab4e20db1.png)

 1. Project Packages MUST be of type `FileSystemRepository`
-1. Allspark MUST distinguish between a Project package and other packages
+1. Allzpark MUST distinguish between a Project package and other packages
-1. Allspark MAY distinguish between an Application package and other packages
+1. Allzpark MAY distinguish between an Application package and other packages

-Project packages should reside in a single directory; the contents of this folder is what your artists are able to see from Allspark.
+Project packages should reside in a single directory; the contents of this folder is what your artists are able to see from Allzpark.

 <br>

 ## Project

-Allspark associates software and applications with a project via a Rez package.
+Allzpark associates software and applications with a project via a Rez package.

 ```powershell
 mkdir myproject